Iceberg Connector#

 Finally, we can delete the new column.
 The table columns will be restored to the original state.

-ALTER TABLE ctas_nation DROP COLUMN location;
+ALTER TABLE ctas_nation DROP COLUMN address;

 DESCRIBE ctas_nation;